uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/making-a-difference/no-two-days-are-the-same.md

 Learning and reflecting on your own practice becomes paramount to your development as a teacher.
 Seeking out new strategies and advice from colleagues is an ongoing process that ensures your own learning evolves.

-Students are amazing to work with, they’re funny and inquisitive – they challenge you to spark their interest in your subject.
+Students are amazing to work with, they're funny and inquisitive – they challenge you to spark their interest in your subject.
 Being part of a learning community is a wholly worthwhile experience that cannot be measured in monetary terms or student achievement alone.